 How Can I Get Them Removed?

 The ideal scenario is to have the wisdom teeth removed before they can cause you any of these difficulties.
 How can you make sure this happens?
 Simple!
 Just be sure to see your dentist in Chaska at the Chaska Dental Center at least twice a year.
-Dr. Meschke or Dr. Swingdorf will always examine your wisdom teeth during your standard preventive check-up.
-If they begin to look like trouble, the doctors will refer you to a local oral surgeon to remove them.
+Dr. Swingdorf will always examine your wisdom teeth during your standard preventive check-up.
+If they begin to look like trouble, the doctor will refer you to a local oral surgeon to remove them.
 Wisdom teeth extractions are completely painless because a patient is usually put under general anesthesia for the procedure.
 They can normally be completed in one visit, and recovery only takes about a week.
 While having them removed may seem a little uncomfortable, it’s a way better option than simply leaving your wisdom teeth alone.

 Want To Know More?

-Hopefully this answered most of your questions about wisdom teeth.
+Hopefully, this answered most of your questions about wisdom teeth.
 They’re just a little bit of (problematic) history right in your mouth!
 If you have any more questions about the wisdom teeth, having them removed, or are experiencing any pain because of them, be sure to contact our office today.